MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 #### Creating a source

 To avoid creating multiple replication slots upstream and minimize the required bandwidth, Materialize ingests the raw replication stream data for **all** tables included in a specific publication.
-When you define a Postgres source:
+When you define a PostgreSQL source:

 ```sql
 CREATE SOURCE mz_source